 Cookie Time Limited is passionate about great tasting quality products made with premium natural ingredients.
-Our cookies and bars offer delicious tastes for every occasion, from bite-sized to big Cookie Time® treats and from energy boosting Bumper Bar®, Bumper Slice™ and Bumper Bliss Balls™ through to the nutritional balance of One Square Meal® bars and bites.
+Our cookies and bars offer delicious tastes for every occasion, from bite-sized to big Cookie Time® treats and from energy boosting Bumper Bar®, Bumper Slice™ and Bumper Bliss Balls™ through to the nutritional balance of OSM® Bars and Bites.

 We are all about real food, made with real ingredients.
-Some of our products – Cookie Time cookies and Bumper Bars – are perfect for a treat, while One Square Meal offers real nutritional fuel for action.
+Some of our products – Cookie Time cookies and Bumper Bars – are perfect for a treat, while OSM offers real nutritional fuel for action.
 The nutritional information on pack will help you make informed choices from a portfolio offering alternatives from treats through to more functional foods.
 A balanced lifestyle is also important for healthy living.
 And finding out about health and nutrition can be fun and interesting.
 This page is a starting point; use it as a springboard to learning more.

 What is a Balanced Diet?